x0tiago0-source/Free-Artificial-Dumbness/free-artificial-dumbness/free-artificial-dumbness/docs/ROADMAP.md

 ## Next Android priorities

 - Synchronise the complete local implementation with the GitHub repository.
-- Create and test detection rules against Facebook, X/Twitter and Snapchat.
+- Create and test detection rules against Facebook, X/Twitter, and Threads
 - Add automated tests for acessibility working checking.
 - Add a stable, user-facing release build and signed APK process.